HLR/DomiKnowS/docs/MODEL.md

 ## Learner

-`Learner`s are essentially `Sensor`s, except they has the member function `parameters()` that returns a list of parameters used by this learner.
+`Learner`s are essentially `Sensor`s, except they have the member function `parameters()` that returns a list of parameters used by this learner.
 In our `Program`, parameters of the whole model is collected by enumerating all the `Learner`s attached to the graph.
 There are a few leaners implemented by using corresponding torch module.
 User can also override `TorchLearner` to use any torch module.
 For example: